gabrielmoris/docker/utility-containers/README.md

 1. Create image
    `docker build -t node-util .`
-2. Run container
-   `docker run -it -v /home/moris/learning/docker/utility-containers:/app node-util npm init`
+2. Run container with the volume in the absolute path of the folder `docker run -it -v /home/moris/learning/docker/utility-containers:/app node-util init`

+## Create utility container with docker-compose

+`docker-compose run --rm npm <command>`